I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Solved the labyrinth puzzles.

-Aparently no effect on their psyche.
+Apparently no effect on their psyche.

 Not only were they not devoured by the labyrinth, as people feared they would be...

-it provided them nourishment.
+It provided them nourishment.

 Anabelle always said I was going to get devoured by a labyrinth.